About St. John USVI

 Local Time

-The Caribbean is Atlantic Standard Time zone.
-This is the same as Eastern Standard Time, however Atlantic Standard Time does not observe daylight savings.
+The local and year-round time is set to Atlantic Standard Time .During the spring and summer, St. John shares the same time zone as the United States' East Coast.however Atlantic Standard Time does not observe daylight savings.
 We do not spring forward or call back!

 Taxes and Customs